ComeWllt/aperture-front/README.md

 # Aperture Front-End

-This is a photo gallery Front-End, written in Vue.js, Vuex and Typescript.
+This is a photo gallery Front-End, written in Vue.js, Vuex and TypeScript.

 ### Project setup